- What should I post to Timeline?

 Always post using the lowest level tag(s) that describe your interests.

 It may seem counter-intuitive, but If you follow this rule, people interested in the subject area named with a tag will receive your posts.
 If you use higher-level tags, they very often will not.

-Targeted posts get sent to groups.
+Group posts get sent to a set group of people.
 Groups are of three kinds: open, moderated and closed.
-Membership in a closed group is determined by Timeline (through integrations with back-end systems, or by the group owner).
+Membership in a closed group is determined through integrations with back-end systems, or by the group owner.
 Membership in a moderated group is open to anyone subject to approval by a group administrator.
-Membership in an open group is open, i.e. anyone who can login to Timeline can join an open group.
+Anyone who can login to Timeline can join an open group.
 Joining an open or moderated group is somewhat analogous to subscribing to a tag—you do so because you are interested in receiving posts published to that group/tag.

 So the question arises: when should you request the creation of an open/moderated group, as opposed to requesting the creation of a new tag?
 To being with, you should first check to see if a group (open, moderated or closed) or tag already exists that covers your interest area, and publish to that group or tag if it exists (you may need to request posting rights to the associated group or tag).
 If the group/tag does not currently exist, then you should use the following guidelines when trying to decide whether to request the creation of a tag or an open/moderated group: